 TRIO.BAS Air Samplers

-- TRIO.BAS DUO: Airsampler with two heads for users who want to save time and perform many tests per day.
+- TRIO.BAS DUO: Two heads for users who want to save time and perform many tests per day.

-- TRIO.BAS TRIO: Airsampler with three heads for users who want to save time and perform a very large number of tests per day.
+- TRIO.BAS TRIO: Three heads for users who want to save time and perform a very large number of tests per day.

-- TRIO.BAS AIRBIO DUO: Two-head airsampler for users who want to save time and perform a large number of tests per day.
+- TRIO.BAS AIRBIO DUO: Two heads for users who want to save time and perform a large number of tests per day.

-- TRIO.BAS ISOLATOR: Airsampler with one to three satellite heads for customers who perform a large number of checks in insulators according to the quality standards, for example for sterile filling in insulators.
+- TRIO.BAS ISOLATOR: One to three satellite heads for customers who perform a large number of checks in insulators according to the quality standards, for example for sterile filling in insulators.

 Veltek SMA Air Samplers